babsey/nest-desktop-legacy/README.md

 ## FAQ

+#### Where are the data about simulation stored?
+Saved data about simulation are stored in NeDB database ./data/*.db

 #### How can I reload the window?
 Keybinding to reload the app is 'CTRL + R' (Linux) or 'CMD + R' (Mac OSX)